8 Minute Read

 You know how soda and pop are two different words for the same thing?
 Well, think about relocation package and relocation assistance like that.
 A lot of companies use the phrases interchangeably.
 So, whether someone calls it a relocation package or relocation assistance, you can say to yourself, “Tom-aye-to, tom-ah-to.”

 Find expert agents to help you buy your home.

-But here’s the thousand-dollar question: How much will the company help with?
+But, here’s the real question: How much will a company help with in their relocation assistance?
 Relocation packages can vary depending on the size of the company, their policies on relocation and how often they relocate their staff.
 Here are the different types of methods companies often use:

 Rather than dole out a lump sum up front and then have no idea whether you actually use all of it to move, some companies put a cap on a reimbursement amount and leave it to you to submit receipts for everything once you’ve moved.
 But if you go over that cap, anything extra comes out of your pocket.